Complaints policy

 www.nipso.org.uk

 We will respect your confidentiality in dealing with your complaint.
-We will only use your name where it is needed to resolve the issue.
+We will only use your details where needed to resolve your complaint.

-Anonymous complaints will be reviewed but are difficult to investigate or resolve effectively and will therefore not be recorded as a complaint.
+Anonymous complaints will be reviewed, but may be difficult to investigate or resolve effectively, and will therefore not be recorded as a complaint.

 We will analyse complaints and use this information to improve our service.